-In November 2013, Lara signed an option agreement with Apumayo S.A.C. ("Apumayo"), a subsidiary of Peruvian gold miner Aruntani S.A.C., for Apumayo to acquire 100% of the Company's Grace Gold Project in southern Peru for a total of US\$2,000,000 (US\$75,000 received to date) within 36 months of receiving approval by Dirección General de Minería for the start of exploration activities.
-Lara will also be entitled to an NSR royalty of between 0.75% and 1% on gold and gold equivalent production in excess of 200,000 troy ounces.
-Apumayo further committed to minimum exploration expenditures on the property of US\$500,000 and the completion of a minimum of 3,000 metres of drilling.
+In November 2013, Lara signed an option agreement with Apumayo S.A.C. ("Apumayo"), a subsidiary of Peruvian gold miner Aruntani S.A.C., for Apumayo to acquire 100% of the Company's Grace Gold Project in southern Peru for a total of US\$2,000,000.
+Lara would also be entitled to an NSR royalty of between 0.75% and 1% on gold and gold equivalent production in excess of 200,000 troy ounces.
 Apumayo secured a drill permit and completed some drilling in 2017.
 However, the option agreement with Apumayo expired in December 2017, and Lara now holds a 100% interest in the property.
+During the year, the Company decided not to renew these licenses.